embvm/embvm-core/docs/development/developer_guide.md

 container.get().doAThing().
 ```

 Chained procedures are like a run-on sentence in conventional writing.
-Readbility suffers because the author is trying to be too concise.
+Readability suffers because the author is trying to be too concise.

 ### Avoid Multiple Statements Per Line